 When it comes to subsidized housing, providers explained that there is not nearly enough to meet demand, especially in areas far away from larger metro areas such as Roanoke or Richmond.
 For the limited units of subsidized housing that are available, most have wait lists that are months or even years long.
-Some people find themselves taken off of waiting lists for minor criminal offenses, depending on the local housing authority's policies, and fall into homelessness.

-The Low-Income Housing Tax Credit (LIHTC) program,

-which facilitates the development of affordable multifamily housing through a federal tax credit and incentives for private investors, is one of the leading sources of quality subsidized housing in the state.
-However, rehab is heavily favored in rural areas over new construction, even though new construction is needed in these areas to push out the worst of the existing stock to fulfill the "housing life cycle" of the region.
-Many nonprofit developers in rural Virginia expressed that it is also difficult to demonstrate the need for subsidized multifamily development in their regions when applying to the LIHTC program, which is crucial when the difference between securing credits or losing out on the deal often boil down to a few points' difference.
+The Low-Income Housing Tax Credit (LIHTC) program, which facilitates the development of affordable multifamily housing through a federal tax credit and incentive for private investors, is one of the leading sources of quality subsidized housing in the state.
+However, rehabilitation is favored in rural areas over new construction.
+Despite minimal population growth, some new construction is needed in these areas to push out the worst of the existing stock to support the "housing life cycle" of the region.

+Many nonprofit developers in rural Virginia expressed that it is also difficult to demonstrate the need for subsidized multifamily development in their regions when applying to the LIHTC program, which is an important component in proposal ranking.
 Many rural Virginia counties feature pockets of poverty in close proximity to affluence, and though there are many existing homes for sale, the quality of the stock is substandard.
-Counties with pockets of concentrated wealth between a wider area of households making less than \$50,000 a year, such as Prince William and other Northern counties, have Area Median Incomes (AMI) that are skewed higher than average.
-This means that the rent limits for subsidized housing - up to 60% of the AMI for LIHTC developments or up to 80% of the AMI for Section 8 housing - also skew higher, which means that often times the "affordable" rents are still out of reach for those who need it the most.
+Counties with areas of high wealth among areas with households making less than \$50,000 a year, such as Fauquier and other Northern Virginia counties, have Area Median Incomes (AMI) that are skewed higher than average.
+This is also true of many rural counties that are technically part of larger metro areas, since income limits are determined by Metropolitan Statistical Area (MSA).

+This means that the rent limits for subsidized housing - up to 60% of the AMI for LIHTC developments or up to 50% of the AMI for Section 8 housing - also skew higher, which means that often the "affordable" rents are still out of reach for those who need it the most.

-Comparison of HUD Income Limits for Family of Four, 2016 Area Median 30% AMI 50% AMI 80% AMI Fauquier County 4 \$108,600 \$32,600 \$54,300 \$70,150 Shenandoah County 5 \$58,900 \$24,300 \$29,800 \$47,700 Virginia \$77,500 \$23,250 \$38,750 \$62,000
+Table 14: Comparison of HUD Income Limits for Family of Four, 201619

+Locality Area Median 30% AMI 50% AMI 80% AMI Fauquier County \$108,600 \$32,600 \$54,300 \$70,150 Shenandoah County \$58,900 \$24,300 \$29,800 \$47,700 Virginia \$77,500 \$23,250 \$38,750 \$62,000